-REL 78ob, The Churches of the East.
-An introduction to the variety of Eastern Churches, their Christological background, and their present worship.
-Bryan Spinks.
+REL 736a, Music in Medieval Britain.
+The Use of Sarum: History, Sources, and Modern Survival.
+The focus is on various aspects of the Sarum Use, including study of the rites it supplanted after the destruction of Anglo-Saxon culture by the Anglo-Normans.
+Work includes both liturgical and musical sources, with attention to the ways in which major historical changes are supported and redefined through the liturgy and its music.
+As many of the sources of Sarum are translated into and commented upon in English, there is no requirement to know Latin, although students find it useful to have studied the language.
+As the emphasis is on both music and liturgy, there is no requirement to read music.
+The class reconstructs an office from the Sarum rite, with attention to music, language, gesture, and liturgical vestments.
+This class closes each day with the singing of Vespers from the Sarum sources.
+May also count as an Area III.
+Margot E. Fassler.
 REL 782a, Foundations of Christian Worship.
 This team-taught course surveys the major areas of liturgical studies (theological basis, time, space, word and sacraments, pastoral rites, and daily prayer); exposes students to both theological and historical methodologies in looking at worship; traces the development across time of the various strands and traditions of Christian worship; and provides the rudiments for anyone contemplating ordination, liturgical/musical leadership, or any of the more specialized courses offered.
 The course is open to all Divinity students; it is highly recommended for ISM students and is also recommended for other students as good preparation for subsequent liturgical studies courses.
-Bryan Spinks, Margot Fassler, Jaime Lara, Martin Jean.
+Bryan D. Spinks, Siobhán Garrigan.